 Natura Classic Film – Fuji X-Trans IV Film Simulation Recipe

 It took me a while as I was brainstorming for my next Fujifilm X-Trans IV film simulation recipes for travel, and I stumbled upon the Natura 1600 film stock.
-Based on some further research on the internet about the high-speed Fujifilm color film stock, if you shoot with the Classic Negative, you will definitely get the Fuji Superia 1600 color tone.
+Based on some further research on the internet about the high-speed Fujifilm color film stock, if you shoot with the Classic Negative, you will get the Fuji Superia 1600 color tone.

 The Natura Classic is a replica film color to the Fujifilm Natura 1600 and Fuji Superia 1600 35mm film stock which has been discontinued.
-This recipe is suitable for the newer Fujifilm X-Trans IV sensor cameras including the Fujifilm X-T4, X-S10, X-T30 II, X-E4 and X-Pro3.
+This recipe is suitable for the newer Fujifilm X-Trans IV sensor cameras including the Fujifilm X-T4, X-S10, X-T30 II, X-E4, and X-Pro3.

 What Is All About Natura Classic Film Recipe?

 It is recommended to photograph slightly overexposed to achieve a matte finish that is not too noticeable.
 When shot with this film formula, this version has a faint green hue.
 All sample photos below are shot as SOOC JPEGs with no post-processing.
-The Natura Classic, also known as the Natura 1600 film recipe are quite similar to the Fujicolor C200 Expired or the Fujicolor Superia X-TRA 400 but I have fine-tuned some of the settings.
+The Natura Classic, also known as the Natura 1600 film recipe is quite similar to the Fujicolor C200 Expired or the Fujicolor Superia X-TRA 400 but I have fine-tuned some of the settings.
 The slightly matte look on the shadow or dark areas actually can be achieved with simple lens accessories such as the diffusion filter but you can still use it without one.

-Different tones will be produced depending on the lighting circumstances and best shoot with greenery.
+Different tones will be produced depending on the lighting circumstances and best shot with greenery.
 There are many versions on the internet including Fujixweekly, and Fujifilm Recipes, to choose from but feel free to try this version and you might love it!

 Natura Classic Film Recipe Custom Settings